John-Dai/example_roulette/README.md

 3. We created extra classes such as BetList which might not have been essential but makes adding new features easier.

-4. We prefer our refactored code becuase it is clearer to read and extend.
+4. We prefer our refactored code because it is clearer to read and extend.

 In order to extend the functionality (add a new bet) a new subclass of Bet is created, the abstract functions are implemented, and an instance of the new subclass is added to the BetList class.